 Your communications and incident management systems are critical to the operation of your agency or enterprise.
 You need reliable communications systems that support law enforcement, ﬁre & emergency services, and critical infrastructure industries during routine and emergency conditions.
 BGA has led the successful planning, procurement, and implementation of numerous complex systems.
 Our extensive experience, successful track record, and reputation as an independent consulting and engineering ﬁrm distinguish us with both clients and vendors.

-During the past 45 years BGA has become specialists in the procurement and implementation of statewide and regional wireless voice and data systems and developed many of the best practices used in the industry.
+During the past 45 years BGA has become specialists in the procurement and implementation of statewide and regional communications networks and developed many of the best practices used in the industry.
 Our applied program management practices and experience allows us to specifically align technology with operating requirements.
 BGA’s integrated team of engineers, business analysts, and regulatory specialists employ systematic and disciplined approaches which result in objective and effective solutions for our clients.
 Innovative programs successfully completed for government entities and utilities attest to our qualifications and expertise.

 No matter what your communications and information technology needs may be, BGA’s multi-disciplined team can identify practical alternatives and implement a successful solution.
 We are Applied Program Managers – putting theory into practice.